-English 9 College Prep (0401) Prerequisite: None

-5 C redits Full Year Grade 9
+English 9 College Prep (0401) 5 Credits Prerequisite: None Full Year Grade 9

 The English 9 curriculum offers a wide range of quality texts that span the canonical to the contemporary.
 Through the study of a variety of text types and media, students build knowledge, analyze ideas, delineate arguments, and develop writing, collaboration, and communication skills.
-The lessons within each of the modules are linked explicitly to the New Jersey State Learning Standards, and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction.
+The lessons within each of the modules are linked explicitly to the New Jersey State Learning Standards, and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaptation, and instruction.

-English 9 Honors (0400)

-Prerequisite: Teacher Recommendation
+English 9 Honors (0400) 5 Credits Prerequisite: Teacher Recommendation Full Year Grade 9

-English 9 Honors is a more rigorous version of English 9 CP (described above) designed to challenge the highly-motivated student with advanced skills in reading and writing.
+English 9 Honors is a more rigorous version of English 9 CP (described above) designed to challenge the highly motivated student with advanced skills in reading and writing.
 Students are required to synthesize multiple texts that are longer or more complex and produce compositions with greater development.
 This course is designed to prepare students for AP level work.

-English 10 College Prep (0423)
+English 10 College Prep (0423) 5 Credits Prerequisite: None Full Year Grade 10

 English 10 offers a variety of rich texts that engage students in analysis of literary and journalistic nonfiction as well as poetry, drama, and fiction.
 Both classic and contemporary authors are represented in grade 10 units.
 Working with these texts, students build knowledge, analyze ideas, delineate arguments and develop writing, collaboration, and communication skills.
-The lessons within the units are linked explicitly to the New Jersey Student Learning Standards, and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction.
+The lessons within the units are linked explicitly to the New Jersey Student Learning Standards, and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaptation, and instruction.

-English 10 Honors (0421)

-Prerequisite: English 1 Honors or Teacher Recommendation
+English 10 Honors (0421) 5 Credits Prerequisite: English 9 Honors or Teacher Recommendation Full Year Grade 10

-English10 Honors is a more rigorous version of English 10 CP (described above) designed to challenge the highly-motivated student with advanced skills in reading and writing.
+English 10 Honors is a more rigorous version of English 10 CP (described above) designed to challenge the highly motivated student with advanced skills in reading and writing.
 Students are required to synthesize multiple texts that are longer or more complex and produce compositions with greater development.
 This course is designed to prepare students for AP level work.

-English 11 College Prep (0433)
+English 11 College Prep (0433) 5 Credits Prerequisite: None Full Year Grade 11